otrv4/otrv4/otrv4.md

 * Detect if an error code exists in the form "ERROR__x" where x is a number.
 * If the error code exists in the spec, display the human-readable error message to the user.
-* Display the message in the user configured language.
+* Display the message in the language configured by the user.

-If using version 3 and it is expected that the AKE will start when receiving a message:
+If using version 3 and expecting that the AKE will start when receiving a message:

   * Reply with a query message

 #### User requests to end an OTR conversation

-Send a data message, encoding a message with an empty human-readable part, and TLV type 1.
+Send a data message, encoding the message with an empty human-readable part, and TLV type 1.
 Transition to the `START` state.

-#### Receiving a TLV type 1 (Disconnect) Message
+#### Receiving a TLV type 1 (Disconnected) Message

-If the instance tag in the message is not the instance tag you are currently talking to, ignore the message.
+If the instance tag in the message is not the instance tag you are currently using, ignore the message.

 If the version is 4:

-  If a TLV type 1 is received in the `START` state, stay in that state, else transition to the START state and [reset the state variables and key variables](#resetting-state-variables-and-key-variables).
-Resetting state variables and key variables
+  * If a TLV type 1 is received in the `START` state:

+      * Stay in that state, else transition to the START state and [reset the state variables and key variables](#resetting-state-variables-and-key-variables).

 If the version is 3:

   * Transition to 'MSGSTATE_FINISHED'.
-  * Inform the user that its correspondent has closed its end of the private connection.
+  * Inform the user that their correspondent has closed their end of the private connection.

 ## Socialist Millionaires Protocol (SMP)